Michael Dokes vs. Mike Weaver: Investigation

 Mike Weaver and his team claimed they felt the first fight between him and Dokes had been fixed.
 Because of that. the team, led by the former champion and his manager, Don Manuel, asked the WBA for a review of the bout.

 Asked by a reporter if he thought the contest was a set-up, Weaver said "Yes, I am saying that!".
 Asked, again, if he thought Don King was the fixer, he asked "Who else?" in return.

-The WBA launched an investigation, during which it was revealed that referee Joey Curtis had been affected by the recent death of South Korean boxer Duk Koo Kim, which had taken place just weeks before Weaver-Dokes I after a contest between Kim and WBA world Lightweight champion Ray Mancini at the Caesar's Palace.
-Curtis himself admitted that he had been affected by Kim's death.
+The WBA launched an investigation, during which it was revealed that on the morning of the bout, Nevada State Athletic Commission officials, including referee Joey Curtis, had been warned to be proactive in stopping matches earlier, as this was four weeks after the death of South Korean boxer Duk Koo Kim in the 14th round against Ray Mancini at the same venue.
+Curtis himself admitted that he had been affected by Kim's death, as presiding physicians were in attendance at the Athletic Commission meeting.

 Meanwhile, Weaver publicly apologized to Don King's adoptive son, Dokes' manager Carl King, for the earlier remarks he had done about the fight being fixed.

 The WBA reunited in Panama in a meeting attended by the WBA president Gilberto Mendoza as well as members of the WBA's executive committee, medical doctors and boxing experts to analyze the bout and take a decision as far as what course they would take about the contest and its result.
 Mendoza told reporters that they viewed tapes of the contest three times.
 Ultimately, the WBA decided not to overturn the contest's result, retaining Dokes as their world Heavyweight champion, but ordering a rematch to take place soon.
 Weaver's manager, Don Manuel, responded by declaring that "Weaver and I are thankful to the association for the decision to repeat the fight".